AndronixApp/andronix-docs-next/content/en/android-12/andronix-on-android-12-and-beyond.md

 7. You are now all set! ✅

-### Fix for Android 12
+### Fix for OneUI, MiUi and other non-stock Android 12L and beyond

-If you cannot upgrade to Android 12L or 13.
-Please try the following fix for Android 12-
+#### Video Tutorial

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mjXSh3yq-I0?start=117" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Please follow the steps mentioned below to turn off the Phantom process killer-

 1. Make sure you have the Android Debug Bridge (ADB) installed on your other device.
 You can follow [this guide on XDA developers](https://www.xda-developers.com/install-adb-windows-macos-linux/) to install ADB